akretion/akaidoo/README.md

   - **To File:** Dump all file contents into a single output file (`-o, --output-file`).
   - **To Editor:** Directly open all found files in your preferred editor (`-e, --edit`).
+- **Shrink files to save tokens:**
+  - -s to shrink the Python methods in dependencies
+  - -S to shrink the Python methods everywhere

 ## Installation